Fredrik Garneij, Samantha Hookway and Christofer Kanljung

 The Rob Law exhibition examines the aesthetics of law by literally entering the world of law using artistic strategies to challenge it.
 [Self] Confidence is a new work that highlights the bias embedded in image recognition systems, and speaks directly to us individually, even as it surveils us.
 Space of Law makes the law accessible through the aesthetics.
 Prior Art Automaton uses the aesthetic space – the art exhibition – to democratize the patent law by making ideas public thus enabling small companies or individuals to claim agency over today’s patent system.
 With the Rob Law exhibition, Studio Alight robs the law by exposing the explicit power the system holds over our lives, and does so, by creating automated robotic lawyers that can give back the power to the people.

 Charlotta Kronblad is a lawyer and researcher of the digitalization of the law at Chalmers.
-She has been invited to write a text on Space of Law and to lead an artist talk at the opening night August 30.
+She has been invited to write a text on Space of Law and led an artist talk at the opening night August 30.

 Opening August 30